 What and when to use: concept map vs mind map?

+You can use both for organizing information.
+But how?
 Simple answer: create mind maps for simple and creative purposes and concept maps for complex matters.
 The best part is that you can use them in any domain: personal, work, or education.

 Consequently, use a mind map app for brainstormings, book summaries, planning events or trips, organizing, to-do lists, problem-solving, note-taking, studying, etc.

-However, concept maps are more suitable for studying, structuring courses, projects, business meetings, deep analysis, structuring HTML pages, vision boards, etc.
+However, concept maps are more suitable for studying, structuring courses, projects, business meetings, deep analysis, structuring HTML pages, vision boards, etc. In other words, use it when you need a visual structure which has complex relationships between concepts.

 There is nothing nailed down, the most beautiful part of these two diagrams is that everything is flexible.
 When you have a great mind map but you feel like you would add some labeled relationships, you are free to do it.
 Make a combination and use them how it’s best for you.